nasa-fornax/fornax-documentation/documentation/compute_environments.md

 ## Installing additional software on the Fornax Science Console

-There are two basic ways to install software that you would like to use in the Fornax Science Console, if the offereed environments do not meet your needs.
+There are two basic ways to install software that you would like to use in the Fornax Science Console, if the offered environments do not meet your needs.

 ### Create your own Conda Environment